Topics:

 Large universities, community foundations, and healthcare institutions are increasingly leveraging AI to enhance efficiency, improve decision-making processes, and deliver better services to their stakeholders.
 However, these attainable possibilities also present emerging business realities along with increased responsibility, particularly when handling sensitive data governed by regulatory frameworks.

-In this article, we will focus on the standards set by Family Educational Rights and Privacy Act (FERPA) and the Health Insurance Portability and Accountability Act (HIPAA) and the questions you should be asking as part of your overall Responsible AI strategy.
+In this article, we will focus on the standards set by the Family Educational Rights and Privacy Act (FERPA) and the Health Insurance Portability and Accountability Act (HIPAA) and the questions you should be asking as part of your overall Responsible AI strategy.
 Responsible AI entails not only maximizing the benefits of AI technology but also ensuring the protection of individuals’ privacy, security, and rights.
 With a focus on FERPA and HIPAA compliance frameworks, we delve into the considerations that institutions must prioritize when deploying AI-powered tools.

 Understanding FERPA and HIPAA Relevance to AI Development